ranking-agent/strider/docs/EXECUTION_OVERVIEW.md

 Notice that the result matches the query graph, but has all of the unbound nodes converted to bound nodes.

 When contacting KPs we combine the information in the plan with the current ID to create a new message that is sent to the KP.
-This is done in the `get_kp_request_body` function.
 Before sending to the KP we also go through the prefix conversion process.
 KPs include a set of preferred ID prefixes that may not be the same as Strider's.
 We use the preferred prefixes of the KP to convert IDs before sending the request.

 We also convert the results from the KP to Strider's preferred prefixes.
 This is not just for the query graph but for the knowledge graph and results list.
 The utilities that are used to do this can be found in the [trapi.py](strider/trapi.py) file.